jorainer/xcmsTutorials/articles/xcms-preprocessing.md

     ## 2         1     0.275         1
     ##  ...
 34 more variables/columns.
     ## Processing:
-    ##  Switch backend from MsBackendMzR to MsBackendMemory [Wed Dec 10 11:20:38 2025]
+    ##  Switch backend from MsBackendMzR to MsBackendMemory [Fri Dec 12 08:40:51 2025]
-    ##  Switch backend from MsBackendMzR to MsBackendMemory [Wed Dec 10 11:20:40 2025]
+    ##  Switch backend from MsBackendMzR to MsBackendMemory [Fri Dec 12 08:40:53 2025]
-    ##  Merge 2 Spectra into one [Wed Dec 10 11:20:40 2025]
+    ##  Merge 2 Spectra into one [Fri Dec 12 08:40:53 2025]

 `bps` is thus a `Spectra` with two spectra representing the BPS of the two data files.
 Below we plot these.